 Of course, it’s one thing to understand that using a music player to enhance your video can work wonders for your online business marketing campaign.
 But, its a different thing to actually sit down and select the right music.

 Luckily, we’re here to help you out with that and guide you to choose the perfect musical accompaniment to your next marketing video!

 What are you looking to achieve?

 Even if you’ve already written the script for your video.
-Or, it’s been filmed and is near ready for publication, you can still add music.
+Or, it’s been filmed and is nearly ready for publication, you can still add music.
 All it takes is some additional planning and thought.

 The first thing you must pin down is: what is your marketing video trying to achieve?
-Are you marketing a product or service, sharing an inspirational thought provoking story, or promoting an event where your brand has a prominent spot?
+Are you marketing a product or service, sharing an inspirational thought-provoking story, or promoting an event where your brand has a prominent spot?